 What is the return from the Alpine pastures?

-Basically it’s all about cows and sheep being herded back down to the valley in October.
-They’ve been grazing for around four months and it is time for the cattle to come back from the pastures before the rough and cold season of Winter begins.
+Basically, it’s all about cows and sheep being herded back down to the valley in October.
+They’ve been grazing for around four months, and it is time for the cattle to return from the pastures before winter’s rough and cold season begins.

 This traditional practice is called Alpine transhumance.
 The Annecy event is known in French as “Le retour des alpages” and sometimes as “La descente des alpages” or “La fête de l’alpage”.

 The Return from the Alpine Pastures Festival

 Annecy celebrates this event with a great public festival where traditional activities are highlighted.